 Section 162(m) of the Code generally limits the deductible amount of annual compensation paid (including, unless an exception applies, compensation otherwise deductible in connection with Awards granted under the 2002 Plan) by a public company to a "covered employee" (i.e., the chief executive officer and our four other most highly compensated executive officers) to no more than \$1 million.
-We currently intend to structure stock options granted and other Awards made under the Plan to comply with an exception to nondeductibility under Section 162(m) of the Code.
-See "Executive Compensation--Report of the Compensation Committee of the Board of Directors."
+We currently intend to structure stock options granted and other Awards made under the 2002 Plan to comply with an exception to nondeductibility under Section 162(m) of the Code.
+See "Report of the Compensation Committee on Executive Compensation."